Mainly cold, dry weather expected in most parts of country

 Temperature of some major cities recorded this morning

-Islamabad six degree centigrade, Lahore twelve, Karachi nineteen, Peshawar and Murree seven, Quetta and Gilgit two and Muzaffarabad five degree centigrade.
+Islamabad and Peshawar nine degree centigrade, Lahore thirteen, Karachi seventeen, Quetta three, Gilgit one, Murree six and Muzaffarabad eight degree centigrade.